Avolyn/avonator/animalstyle/README.md

  Avonator but using LlamaGuard-7b.

- For an overview of the design, health checks, architecture, dependencies and rationale you can view a deeper explanation in the [Study Guide](animalstyle/studyguide.md).
+ For an overview of the design, health checks, architecture, dependencies and rationale you can view a deeper explanation in the [study guide](/animalstyle/studyguide.md).

 ## Quick Start